mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 Cool, it created a backup file, as expected.

-Now, I'll add some data and create an incremental backup:
+Now, I'll add some new data:

 ```bash
 echo "I've got a blank space, so I'll write a new diary entry" \
   > /mnt/pool1/diary-entries/2022-07-27.txt
 ```

-And I'll create an incremental backup:
+Next, I'll create an incremental backup that includes `2022-07-27.txt`:

 ```bash
 ./replicate-incremental-snapshots.sh